MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- This includes changing game modes.
 * Reloading the world (quitting and loading the same world again) always puts the run into the glitched category.
+	- If proven that reloading the world does not affect the run, the run may be kept glitchless.
 * While we do promote ingenuity and creativity from runners, do not attempt to be cheeky in regards to the rules.
 Exploiting loopholes in the rules that were clearly not intended to be exploited may result in your run being rejected.